 The main goal is to propose disruptive high-level education actions in the area of cancer, ageing, rejuvenation sciences and engineering in Toulouse through an international network.
 This new educational program, implemented in tight relation with research centers in Toulouse, aims at boosting scientific innovation from fundamental concepts to industrial and medical applications.

 The rationale of such an EUR is based on common concepts developed on both ageing and cancer from a very detailed mechanistic up to an « in-use » therapeutic view.
-They are proposed all along the master PhD-track through an original education program, widely open to international partners and tightly linked to our entire industrial and academic network, including technological platforms, clinical services and socio-economic actors.
-In this view, CARe proposes a complete transversal program allowing to the professionals and leaders of tomorrow to be in line with the new jobs in the essential fields for the unprecedent mutation of medicine and biomedical sciences.
-It means that biomedical sciences will be complemented for our student with innovative interdisciplinary courses, including engineering, informatics, and mathematics.
-From the M1, students are in permanent immersion in academic or industrial research laboratories to facilitate training through research.
+They are proposed all along the 2 years master’s PhD-track through an original education program, widely open to international partners and tightly linked to our entire industrial and academic network, including technological platforms, clinical services and socio-economic actors.
+In this view, CARe proposes a complete transversal program allowing to professionals and leaders of tomorrow to be skilled in fields that are key for the medicine and biomedical sciences of the future.
+It means that biomedical sciences will be complemented for our students with innovative interdisciplinary courses, including engineering, informatics, and mathematics.
+From year 1, students are in permanent immersion in academic or industrial research laboratories to facilitate training through research.

-Moreover, the strong interplay between universities involved in CARe favors both incoming and outcoming student fluxes and the settlement of future competitive networks.
-Thus, dedicated mobility scholarship is offered to outstanding foreign and domestic students in order to improve communication skills and develop new performances.
-Our ambition for the CARe PhD track is to dramatically modify the “classical” vertical way of teaching by focusing on the ability
+The strong interplay between the universities involved in CARe favors both incoming and outcoming student fluxes and the establishment of future competitive networks.
+Thus, dedicated mobility scholarships are offered to outstanding foreign and domestic students in order to improve communication skills and develop new expertises.
+Our ambition for the CARe PhD track is to dramatically modify the “classical” vertical way of teaching by focusing on the following objectives.

-- to bring positive criticism (by sorting valuable information from the huge amount available),
+- to develop positive criticism (by sorting valuable information from the huge amount available),

 - to stimulate creativity (by a large transdisciplinary formation),